 -Main characters need to get geared up first, meaning either yours or another person's who needs the spot

 -Main character is needed more, either for class/balance reasons or for the overall gear level of the group

 -Alt is undergeared.
 Note that this can apply to mains as well but is more likely to be an issue when asking for an alt

 Legacy Raider - Prophecy's Senior Raiders of the past.
 These people have helped us push progression at some point in Prophecy's history, making us who we are now.
 This title honors their contributions.

 Member - Non-raiders, though from time to time they may be seen raiding with us when we are short on participants.
 These people are here primarily for social reasons.
-Members who raid with us do have some limits on what gear they can win from a raid and are treated as guest raiders in this instance.

 Alternate - Non progression raid eligible alternate characters.
 Can be alts of either Raiders or Members.
 May be brought to raids under extreme circumstnaces.

 In order to attain Main Raider rank from Member status you must attend enough raids (4 Normal raids in any rolling 30 days) to demonstrate a need for your character and is awarded by Guild Leadership (Coordinator+).
 This is in order for us to evaluate your performance and potential and for you to evaluate your fellow raiders as a guild.
 This is also used to reattain a rank after a demotion, Legacy Raider -> Senior Raider or Casual Raider -> Main Raider.

 In the event that a Raider or Senior Raider goes inactive the following steps will happen: